0mhz-net/0mhz-net.github.io/docs.md

 Make sure to set Aspect Ratio to Full Screen in Audio and Video Section of the core.

+You can play around with the values a little to improve centering on your particular display.
+The three values are horizontal front porch (`40`), sync (`136`) and back porch (`176`), which control the width and centering of the picture.
+Adjusting vertical sync is a lot trickier and you won't have as much room to play with.

 (Thanks to Christoph Helms for these settings!)

 ### Should I worry about PC/DOS viruses?